 Fifteen multiagency partnerships had submitted GSA notices by October 31, 2016, using three different avenues for creating multiagency GSAs.
-Eight have formed via a JPA, seven have formed through a MOU and one submitted a MOU but will be reforming as a special act district.
+Eight have formed via a JPA and seven have formed through a MOU, including one that will be re-formed as a special act district.
 Box 4 briefly defines each of these governance structures.
 In eight out of these 15 partnerships, the area covered by the proposed GSA is substantially the same as that included under an AB 3030 or SB 1938 groundwater management plan prior to SGMA.